tubbo/docker-dev/README.md

 configuration necessary.
 The certs are stored entirely in memory so future restarts of docker-dev simply generate new ones.

-When `-install` is used (and let's be honest, that's how you want to use docker-dev), then it listens on port 443 by default (configurable with `-install-https-port`) so you can just do `https://blah.test` to access your app via https.
+When `-install` is used (and let's be honest, that's how you want to install docker-dev), then it listens on port 443 by default (configurable with `-install-https-port`) so you can just do `https://blah.test` to access your app via https.